-The cost, widespread availability and specifications of a new fuel for use in marine engines are still uncertain.
+The cost, widespread availability, and specifications of new fuel for use in marine engines are still uncertain.
 The petroleum industry needs to adapt refineries and supply chains and is highly likely to pass these costs on to the market.

-The inevitable increase in costs is expected to have a significant impact on the overall prices of container transportation and on freight rates.
-Freight rates are already expected to increase before the end of 2019.
+The inevitable increase in costs is expected to have a significant impact.
+The overall prices of container transportation and freight rates are expected to increase before the end of 2019.
 Consequently, long-term agreements for both full and part load containers will include a Bunker Adjustment Factor (BAF) – a price adjustment method.

 Furthermore, there is a risk that by 1 January 2020 there won’t be enough IMO 2020 compliant fuels available in the geographical areas where the fuel is demanded.
 This shortage will further increase prices, temporarily at the very least.

 Another key consideration is the quality control surrounding this new fuel.
-If fuels are blended sub standardly, sediment will form and possibly lead to a breakdown of the main engine.
-Therefore, it is critical that the fuel meets a high degree of quality and compliance standards.
+If the blending process of fuels is blended substandard, sediment will form and possibly lead to a breakdown of the main engine.
+Therefore, the fuel must meet a high degree of quality and compliance standards.
 Hence, transport services may be disrupted due to substandard fuel quality or insufficient availability of compliant bunker fuels when IMO 2020 commences.

-Schedule delays may occur due to the aforementioned lack of availability or due to slower steaming in order to recover the costs for the more expensive IMO 2020 compliant fuel.
-If the tonnage has to be reduced for technical changes, as for example, the installation of a Scrubber, there will be a minor impact on available transport capacity as well.
+Schedule delays may occur due to the aforementioned lack of availability or due to slower steaming to recover the costs for the more expensive IMO 2020 compliant fuel.
+If the tonnage has to be reduced for technical changes, for example, the installation of a scrubber, there will be a minor impact on available transport capacity as well.